PeterBoesenberg/DataScience-Template/README.md

 ## correlations

-correlate every two columns with each other remeber to remove NAN and things like that first `ttest_something = stats.ttest_ind( df['Age'],  df['Pclass'])`
+correlate single columns with y / the success indicator correlate every two columns with each other remeber to remove NAN and things like that first `ttest_something = stats.ttest_ind( df['Age'],  df['Pclass'])`